dotnet/orleans-docs/src/docs/grains/reentrancy.md

 Reentrant grain code will never run multiple pieces of grain code in parallel (execution of grain code will always be single-threaded), but reentrant grains **may** see the execution of code for different requests interleaving.
 That is, the continuation turns from different requests may interleave.

-For example, with the below pseudo-code, when Foo and Bar are 2 methods of the same grain class:
+For example, with the pseudo-code below, when Foo and Bar are 2 methods of the same grain class:

 ``` csharp
 Task Foo()